openharmony/ark_runtime_core/docs/runtime-debug-api.md

 ### Specification / Implementation

-To start runtime in debug mode, thef `Runtime::StartDebugger()` method is used.
+To start runtime in debug mode, the `Runtime::StartDebugger()` method is used.
 This method loads the debug library and calls the `StartDebugger` function from it.
 It takes pointer to [`debug::Debugger`](../runtime/tooling/debugger.h) object that implements [debug interface](../runtime/include/tooling/debug_interface.h) - point of interaction with the runtime.
 Also it takes a TCP port number and a reserved argument.

 Runtime provides [`RuntimeNotificationManager`](../runtime/include/runtime_notification.h) class that allows to subscribe to different events: